 Reduced GHG emissions – Built with lower embodied energy and designed to reduce energy consumption, green homes mean less emissions.
 An ENERGY STAR home, for example, can keep as much as 2000 kg of greenhouse gases out of the air every year.

-Reduced waste and use of resources – Since approximately one-third of Canada’s waste comes from building, opting for a green home that economizes materials and uses recycled and reused materials means far less waste and the peace of mind knowing that your home economized on materials.
+Reduced waste and use of resources – Since more than one-quarter of the United States’ total non-industrial waste comes from building, opting for a green home that economizes materials and uses recycled and reused materials means far less waste and the peace of mind knowing that your home economized on materials.

 Preserving environmentally sensitive land – In general, the larger the home, the larger the footprint.
 Green homes are designed to do more with less.
 More functional space means less actual space is needed, resulting in a smaller impact on the environment.